-Students will develop a comprehensive knowledge of fitness etiquette, safety, mechanically correct form, and target heart rate.
-Students will participate in a variety of individual and group fitness experiences that will include, but not limited to, the following: Strength Training, Yoga, Pilates, and Functional Movement Activities.
-Module A will have a focus on anatomy and the development of a 3-day fitness plan.
-Students will continue to build and maintain the skills and concepts of target hear rate while using technology to monitor their individual fitness.
+Students will develop a comprehensive knowledge of fitness through experiences that will include, but are not limited to, the following: Group and Individual Fitness, Strength Training, Yoga, Pilates, and Functional Movement Activities.
+Module A will focus on the anatomy and safety that factor into your overall wellness during this course and in your future fitness experiences.
+Students will continue to build and maintain the skills and concepts of target heart rate while using technology to monitor their individual fitness.